hjanjua/hive2mssql/README.md

 2) This process has been tested on Linux OS using Hortonwork Sandbox distribution for VMWare
 3) Sqoop job was tested on AWS RDS (MSSQL Express / Free tier) and Azure (SQL Server)

-# Create the directory in HDFS, download the sample content and put the file in HDFS dir
+# SSH to Hadoop server and then create a directory in HDFS, download the sample content (CSV) and put the file in HDFS dir

     hdfs dfs -mkdir movies_new
     wget https://www.dropbox.com/s/iwcrcikvsui0yhx/movies_.csv?dl=1
     hdfs dfs -put movies.csv movies_new

-# Connect to hive and create an external table (if not exist) with sample content
+# SSH to Hadoop server and then connect to hive and create an external table (if not exist) with sample content

     CREATE EXTERNAL TABLE IF NOT EXISTS movies_txt(MovieID INT,MovieName STRING, ReleaseDate STRING, IMDBLink STRING,column3 STRING, column4 STRING )